-A typical Blackjack player decision hinges on making play-decisions based solely on seeing one of the dealer’s cards, i.e. the upcard.
+According to the representative at online blackjack NZ, a typical Blackjack player decision hinges on making play-decisions based solely on seeing one of the dealer’s cards, i.e. the upcard.
 However, the player who by whatever means identifies the dealer’s hole card, and then proceeds to play the correct Blackjack strategy, ultimately ends up enjoying a theoretical advantage of up to 13 per cent over the house – this versus the typical 4 per cent disadvantage suffered by the Blackjack player using no strategy at all, i.e. playing on a hunch, superstition, etc.

 Despite dealers being carefully trained not to expose their hole cards, some dealers will still fall into slipshod or sloppy dealing habits that mistakenly allow the attentive player to “read” the dealer’s hole card, or “down card”.

 Whenever a front-loading dealer is at work, the hole card will inevitably be visible to more than one player at the table, all depending on the seating order.
 Visibility is typically best from the so-called third base, or middle of the table seat.
 The exception is left-handed dealers, which changes the best-visibility position to first base.

 Practically speaking, the player with knowledge of the dealer’s hole card is seldom able to achieve the entire 13 per cent advantage, even when playing a perfect Blackjack strategy.
 This is because taking full advantage of the knowledge obtained would immediately alert casino management to the fact that shenanigans are at play.

 Another reason the full advantage isn’t possible as an average, is that peeking players are never able to spot the hole card 100 per cent of the time.
 Very sloppy dealers will typically expose the hole card 80 to 90 per cent of the time, with others exposing hole cards only as much as 25 per cent of the time.